 Google Pixel Fold price

-That leaves us to look at what other phone makers are charging for their foldables to get a sense of the direction Google might go in.
-Right now, Samsung's Galaxy Z Fold 3 is the most expensive foldable you can get, costing $1,799.
+Right now, the Samsung Galaxy Z Fold 3 is the most expensive foldable you can get, costing $1,799.
 Flip phones like the new Galaxy Z Flip 3 or Motorola Razr 5G are a little more affordable at $999 and $1,399, respectively — affordable being a relative term in this case.

 Google Pixel Fold design

 The best idea we have of how the Pixel Fold could look comes from animations found in Android 12L.
 This foldable and tablet-focused version of Android uses abstract illustrations of a foldable phone, one which could be based on the Pixel Fold.
 If it is, then we'll be getting a book-fold-style device with a full outer display alongside the big inner display.
 The shape of the device doesn't look as tall and skinny as something like the Samsung Galaxy Z Fold 3, instead bearing more resemblance to the squarer Oppo Find N.

 Any other details about Google's design plans for the Pixel Fold largely come from multiple patent filings the company has made for foldable devices.
 One such patent shows a device that opens on a hinge to reveal a larger screen, with the ability to slide out an additional display for added screen real estate.
 Another patent intriguingly teases a foldable that could fold in three places.